quick-perf/quickperf-live/README.md

 _QuickPerf live_ works today for web applications developed with Spring Boot 2.

-⚠ _We do not recommend enabling the library in a production environment today._
+⚠ _We do not recommend enabling the tool in a production environment today._

 ## Why using _QuickPerf Live_?
 ### Evaluate and investigate performance-related properties